 7. Lowers Symptoms of Arthritis

 Castor oil is often used as a natural treatment for arthritis pain, joint swelling and inflammation.
 It has natural anti-inflammatory properties that make it an ideal massage oil that can be applied to aching joints, muscles or tissue.
 Observational studies have even shown that topical application of ricinoleic acid (the main component of castor oil), “exerts remarkable analgesic and anti-inflammatory effects.”
 (13)

 A randomized, double-blind, comparative clinical study looked at the effects of castor oil capsules on symptoms of knee osteoarthritis.
 Subjects were either given a castor oil capsule (0.9 milliliters) three times daily for four weeks or a capsule of diclofenac sodium (50 milligrams) for the same amount of time.
 Overall, they found that castor oil worked as well as conventional treatment and can be used as “an effective therapy in primary knee osteoarthritis.”
 (14)

 Try massaging painful areas with castor oil followed by a hot water pack to increase absorption and drainage.
 Practicing this process twice weekly can give you the best pain-reducing results.

 8. Helps to Encourage Strong, Shiny Hair

-Just like coconut oil benefits your hair, using castor oil may help your hair grow faster, thicker, stronger, and shinier.
-Massage slightly warmed-up castor oil into your hair and scalp, and it can improve the blood circulation to your follicles to hopefully speed up hair growth.
+Just like coconut oil benefits your hair, using castor oil may help your hair grow faster, thicker, stronger and shinier.
+Massage the slightly warmed-up oil into your hair and scalp, and it can improve the blood circulation to your follicles to hopefully speed up hair growth.
 You can try making a homemade hair mask by massaging the oil into your roots and spreading it all over your hair, tying up your hair and covering it with a cap, then leaving the oil on overnight before washing it out.

 What’s the Best Kind of Castor Oil to Use + Dosage